soke4070/violence_app/README.md

 # violence_app

-Green App is a Social App for promoting Peace and Violence
+Vawulence App is a Social App for promoting Peace

 ## Getting Started